ahmad-crossplatform/XamarinFormsPageFactoryPOC/README.md

         }
     }
 ```
-- - For the sake of having a POC the Page Factory produces only ContentPage
+- - For the sake of having a POC the Page Factory produces only ContentPage ?? ?? conider removing?
-  - To iterate between properties in the viewmodel , Reflection is used.
+  - To iterate between properties in the viewmodel , Reflection is used. ??
+Why say this, its says in code?
   - The checking order can be very important.
 In this case , we check first if it is a text, then editable then.
   - `PageFactory` does not only creates pages, but also handles Alerts and Navigation so that they could be called from the view-model .
-  - If you change the order of the properties in the viewmodel then order of the elements in the page will change accordingly.
+  - If you change the order of the properties in the viewmodel then order of the elements in the page will change accordingly. ??
+This is a anti parrern as codestyling such as stylecop, reharper etc. should be possible to use
   - Should the `PageFactory` be a static class?

 - **Apply the PageFactory  concept on the view models.**

 You can start by removing the event handlers which the code behind listens to so it can navigate, and use the navigation methods given by the page factory.
-*Look at the changes we did in `MainPageViewModel`*
+*Look at the changes we did in `MainPageViewModel`* ??
+What changes .... ad gist?

 - **Remove the views which we targeted earlier**